marymag1/alx-pre_course/0x01-git/README.md

-Software engineering is very adventurous
+Software engineering is very adventurous and challenging